geonetwork/core-geonetwork/docs/manual/docs/customizing-application/misc.md

 `sql>`

-A useful command reference can be found at <http://www.h2database.com/html/commands.html>
+A useful command reference can be found in the [H2 SQL command reference](http://www.h2database.com/html/commands.html).

 To leave the tool, type `quit` and press enter.